Steve-Fenton/Katelyn/README.md

  - `-includeFailureCheck` Whether to check for the Katelyn Error Comment `<!-- KATELYN:ERRORS(1) -->`

+ - `-includeRobots` Whether to look for the robots.txt file and follow the sitemap linked within it

  - `-maxDepth` The maximum depth to crawl to the site

  - `-delay` If specified, the number of milliseconds to pause before each request